 A team of University of Florida Department of Computer & Information Science & Engineering (CISE) researchers won the Distinguished Paper Award at the 27th USENIX Security Symposium.
 Nolen Scaife, a doctoral researcher; Christian Peeters, a Ph.D. student; and Patrick Traynor, The John H. and Mary Lou Dasburg Preeminent Chair in Engineering and professor, presented the paper, “Fear the Reaper: Characterization and Fast Detection of Card Skimmers,” this past week.

-Detecting credit card skimmers at point of sale terminals, gas pumps and ATMS can be difficult.
-In the paper, the group dicusses the first study "based on skimmers recovered by the NYPD's Financial Crimes Task Force over a 16 month period."
-The research they conducted at the Florida Institute for Cybersecurity (FICS) Research lead to the creation of the Skim Reaper, the first robust and portable mechanism for detecting card skimmers.
+Detecting credit card skimmers at point of sale terminals, gas pumps and ATMs can be difficult.
+In the paper, the group discusses the first study “based on skimmers recovered by the NYPD’s Financial Crimes Task Force over a 16 month period.”
+The research they conducted at the Florida Institute for Cybersecurity (FICS) Research led to the creation of the Skim Reaper, the first robust and portable mechanism for detecting card skimmers.

-*Photo curtesy of USENIX.
+*Photo courtesy of USENIX.
 From left: Adrienne Porter Felt, program co-chair; Christian Peeters; Patrick Traynor; Nolen Scaife; and William Enck, program co-chair.